 Navigating the Weekly Work Search Requirement

-Connecticut Department of Labor Commissioner Kurt Westby has reinstated the work search requirement for unemployment benefits.
+Beginning May 30, 2021, the work search was reinstated and requires claimants to look for work every week they file for unemployment benefits.
 The mandatory work search requirement was waived on March 19, 2020 as part of Connecticut’s public health response to the pandemic.
 The waiver allowed claimants to receive benefits even though they were not engaged in work search activities that are normally a condition of unemployment benefits.

 WORK SEARCH EFFORTS: